kristianmk/party-hat-generator/README.md

 ## Making a hat
 Edit list of names, icons and/or font size in main.py.
 Run main.py, and hopefully get a 3mf file ready for slicing using Cura or another 3D printer software.

+Material consumption: Around 12 grams of PLA filament for one hat (95 mm diameter).